divyaN73/StateChangeUI/README.md

 2. Signup in Metamask and add some ether in your Ropsten Test Network because all the transactions fee will be deducted from you account..

 ## How to run the code.
-Open index.html in you browser.
-You will the current existing value of the variable.
+Open index.html in your browser.
+You can see the existing value like "last inserted value into the blockchain is :	Hello User"

-Now you have the text box to enter your value.
-Once you will enter the new value and click "Add to blockchain" it will open your metamask "confirmation" screen.
+Enter a new value in the given text box "Insert a new value" and click "Add to blockchain", it will open your metamask notification screen.
+Press "confirm" to move forward.

-After the confirmation the transaction will be sent to the blockchain and after few seconds , the new will be on screen.
+After the confirmation the transaction will be sent to the blockchain and after few seconds , the new will appear on the screen.

 ## How to see my transaction on exchange.
 Press F12, while doing the transaction.
 Here you can see a Transaction hash like